alexpryshchepa/speed-matters/README.md

 src/scss/page/home.scss
 ```

-This structure speeds up the code search and prevent from needs to change the code in several places.
+This structure speeds up code search and prevents it from needs to change code in several places.

 ### `Elm`